 Keep in mind that during the coronavirus pandemic, many banks are restricting branch access even on regular business days.
 Some locations are temporarily closed; others may have limited hours, closed lobbies or appointment-only service.
 Check the branch locator on your bank's website or call your local branch to find out about its operations.

-Here are some other things to know about banking, or not banking, on holidays.
+Here are some other things to know about banking, or not banking, on federal holidays.

 Processing may take longer